 - Always wait for all ATM and credit card receipts.
 Do not leave them at the ATM or store counter.

-- Change all passwords regularly using a mix of numbers and characters.
-Your password is more secure and harder for criminals to guess if you include a special character (like an asterisk or an exclamation point).
+- Change all passwords regularly.
+Use a mix of numbers and characters—never use common words or phrases.
+Your password is more secure and harder for criminals to guess if you include a special character, like an asterisk or an exclamation point.

 - Review and balance your account statements on a regular basis.
 Watch for any transactions showing unfamiliar payees and amounts you do not recognize.
 If you have online access to your accounts, including your accounts with The Principal, review the activity in these accounts on a regular basis.